BrunoCode/BrunoCode.github.io/README.md

 # 2021-03-31 (March 31, 2021)

 We saw the solution to the two sum problem on a sorted array yesterday.
 Let's see how we get to how we got there.
-On the original two sum problem, that makes no guarantees about sorting.
+On the original two sum problem, that makes no guarantees about sorting, the optimal solution is to use a hashmap to store complements that we are looking for in the rest of the array.

+This optimal solution has O(n) complexity.
+And it has a O(n) space complexity.
+So how could we get a better solution if our input is a sorted array?
+Can we get better than O(n) complexity?
+Most likely not because you may likely have to check every element in the array.
+What we might be able to do is reduce the space complexity.
+The only way we could reduce space complexity is if we could remove the use of the hashmap.
+The hashmap was storing complements to look for in the rest of the array to sum up to the target.

+So in what way can we use the fact that the array is sorted to avoid storing complaments.
+Let's narrow the question: What new information can we now easily obtain from a sorted array.
+Even better said what information can I now obtain in O(1) time?
+On a sorted array:

+* I can get the min value.
+* I can also get the max value.
+* I can get the median.
+* I can know exactly where in the array the above 3 values exist.
+* I can calculate the diff between the min and max.

+Okay let's analyze this information.

+* Because I know the min and max and the diff between them I know that there are no two other numbers in the array with a greater diff than the min and max.
+* I know that if I wanted to get the smallest sum I could sum the value at index 0, and index 1.
+* I know that if I wanted to get the largest sum I could sum the last value with the second to last value.

 # 2021-03-30 (March 30, 2021)

 This is a continuation of my last post.
 Before I talk about how to get to the inuition behind the solution of the two sum problem on a sorted array.
-I would like to reveal my code solution in and effort to my the explaination of the intuition behind the solution easier.
+I would like to reveal my code solution in and effort to simplify my the explaination of the intuition behind the solution easier.

     var twoSum = function(numbers, target) {
       let minIdx = 0;